 What Are Travel Consortia & Travel Co-ops?

 What is a travel consortium or a travel cooperative?
-The very very short answer that will get you through a cocktail party banter is this: A travel consortium is a collective of host agencies, travel agencies and/or travel advisors that join forces and combine resources to increase their industry footprint including buying potential, benefits, & commission levels.
-In fact, we have a list of travel consortia right here for you!
+The very very short answer that will get you through a cocktail party banter is this: A travel consortium is a collective of host agencies, travel agencies, and/or travel advisors that join forces and combine resources to increase their industry footprint including buying potential, benefits, & commission levels.
+We have a list of travel consortia right here for you!

 SNOOZE.
 That’s not a very fun definition.
 So allow me to defer to a space analogy because space makes everything more fun.

 Imagine your agency is the star, Upsilon Carinae.
 When you introduce yourself at parties, you’ll probably get a lot of blank stares.
 But if you introduce yourself Upsilon Carinae, a part of the Milky Way, then your star acquaintances will understand more about you (without launching into a major astronomy lesson).

-While stars have a heckuva lotta light, a single star may not have enough luminosity to be seen from earth all by its lonesome.
+While stars have a heckuva lotta light, a single star may not have enough luminosity to be seen from the earth all by its lonesome.
 If an advisor is a star, a host agency might be like a constellation.
 A bunch of stars that are more identifiable together and provide more collective light than a single star.
 But a travel consortium is the entire galaxy—they’re the Milky Ways of the travel world.

 Imagine how much more luminosity the Milky Way provides compared to a single star or even a constellation.
 If a star is a part of that galaxy, they get the benefit of greater visibility from all that collective light.

 Ditch the Metaphor.
 What do Consortia & Co-ops Provide their Members?

 At its most basic, a consortium helps agents and agencies with marketing, training, technologies, and supplier negotiations among other supports that would be otherwise difficult for individual advisors, agencies, and even host agencies to develop on their own.
-Here’s a few examples:
+Here are a few examples: